 Luggage: Moderate difficulty during peak hours.

-Taxi cost from Orly to La Defense typically follows regulated airport fares.
+Taxi fares from Orly to La Défense usually follow regulated airport pricing.

-Official fixed fares apply between Orly and La Defense, regulated by French authorities.
+These fixed fares are regulated by French authorities.

 Best for: Travelers comfortable using mobile apps and flexible on budget.

-Shared shuttle services group multiple passengers heading in the same direction.
+Shared shuttle services transport multiple passengers traveling in the same direction.
+They provide a middle ground between public transport and private transfers.

 You can arrange a private shuttle transfer from Orly in advance to guarantee availability and fixed pricing.